stgelaisalex/dapper-tutorial/docs2/pages/documentations/dapper-contrib/insert.md

----
-layout: default
-title: Dapper Contrib - Insert
+# Dapper Contrib - Insert
-permalink: insert
----

-{% include template-h1.html %}

 ## Description
 INSERT a single or many entities.